TheNightmanCodeth/XcoudCloudStatusBadge/README.md

 # Tutorial (WIP - NOT READY)

+When the site is deployed, setup will look something like this:

 - Create an account at [XCBadger]()
 - Add a new project
 - Add your project's webhook URL to Xcode Cloud from App Store Connect